apache/spark/docs/ml-features.md

  passed to other algorithms like LDA.

  During the fitting process, `CountVectorizer` will select the top `vocabSize` words ordered by term frequency across the corpus.
-An optional parameter "minDF" also affects the fitting process by specifying the minimum number (or fraction if < 1.0) of documents a term must appear in to be included in the vocabulary.
+An optional parameter `minDF` also affects the fitting process by specifying the minimum number (or fraction if < 1.0) of documents a term must appear in to be included in the vocabulary.
+Another optional binary toggle parameter controls the output vector.
+ If set to true all nonzero counts are set to 1.
+This is especially useful for modelling discrete probabilistic models that model binary events rather than integer counts

 **Examples**